 How to Completely Learn a Melody in 30 Minutes

+This is not ideal for any musician.
 When you are learning in a situation like this, building a solid repertoire can seem like an impossible task.
-Even when you do manage to learn a tune, are you sure that you truly know it and will remember it?
+And even when you do manage to learn a tune, are you sure that you truly know it and remember it?

-The players that have trouble learning, memorizing, and retaining tunes are the same ones that go into the practice room with a page from the real book and try to commit those visual images to memory.
+The players that have trouble learning, memorizing and retaining tunes are the same ones that go into the practice room with a page from the real book and try to commit those notes and chord symbols to memory.

-You might be able to get the notes and fingerings into your short-term memory and perform them once, but you’re not going to remember them for very long.
-What’s worse, is that you have no connection to the tune; it’s not a melody that you know by heart, it’s a string of memorized fingerings and hazy mental recollections.
+You might be able to get the notes into your short-term memory and perform them once, but you’re not going to remember them for very long.
+The hidden trap with this method is that you have no connection to the tune; it’s not a melody that you know by heart, it’s a string of memorized fingerings and hazy mental recollections.

-When you’re put on the hot seat and have to play a solo, your short-term mental memory goes out the window.
-If it’s not ingrained in your ear or your muscle memory, it’s not going to come out of your horn.
+Remember, in the heat of the moment your short-term mental memory goes out the window.
+If it’s not ingrained in your ear or your muscle memory, it’s not going to come out of your instrument.

-So does it all come down to a problem with memorization that everyone seems to be having?
-No, not at all.
-Your memory is fine, it’s the way that you’re inputting the information that is causing the problem.
-The melodies we’re trying to learn never get completely ingrained in the first place, we don’t even give our memories a chance to grasp this musical information.
+Well the problem is not with your ability to memorize information, it’s with the way you’re inputting the information from the start.
+The melodies you’re trying to learn never get completely ingrained in the first place.
+You don’t even give your memory a chance to grasp this musical information.

-The process of learning a melody shouldn’t be hard or feel like a dreaded chore for that matter, the problem is that we’ve been going about this process in the completely wrong way.
-When you think about it, the act of learning a melody is actually very simple.
-Take away all the mental clutter, get rid of those external pressures and just focus on the music.
-Make a mental, aural, and physical connection to the tunes you’re learning and you’ll immediately see a huge difference.
+So take away all the mental clutter, get rid of those external pressures and just focus on the music!
+Make a mental, aural and physical connection to the tunes you’re learning and you’ll immediately see a huge difference.

-If you approach it like this, you can learn a tune in a short amount of time.
-Below I’ve outlined the process you should be using to learn melodies if you want to get them down for good, and even better it will take 30 minutes or less:
+If you approach it like this, you can learn a tune in a surprisingly short amount of time.
+Below I’ve outlined the 3 steps you should be using to learn melodies if you want to get them down for good, and even better it will take you 30 minutes or less.

 I recommend doing this process before you get into the practice room and the more that you pre-listen, the easier this whole process is going to be.
 However, if you’re limited for time, at least spend 5 minutes repeatedly listening to and focusing in on the melody at the start of your session to quickly ingrain it.